 Syria Google Maps is a site/tool that offers a wide range of map views (topographic, satellite, street view) and navigation options, with little effort on your part, yet efficiently.
 If you need to plan a trip to a new place like Syria, Google maps are available on desktop, mobile, or tablet.
 This Google maps and information page is dedicated to Syria, Middle East (19 countries), showing its location, country facts, details about its capital city Damascus, bordering countries like Iraq, Israel, Jordan, Lebanon, Turkey, and plenty of other information which may be interesting when you visit this Middle Eastern state.

-Quick links: Google maps Syria, Damascus Google maps, Driving Directions Syria, Printable Road Map.
+Quick links: Google Maps Syria, Damascus Google maps, Driving Directions Syria, Printable Road Map.

 About Syria in a nutshell